https://youtu.be/S_6iSKfOZyI If we're honest we're all more than a little familiar with the overwhelming feeling of...

-My friend Melissa Lawson vented a little yesterday on her FB page about what feels like an “UNIMAGINABLE” feet of balancing her work as a teacher with her family life during the pandemic.
+A friend vented a little yesterday on her FB page about what feels like an “UNIMAGINABLE” feat of balancing her work as a teacher with her family life during the pandemic.

 Reading through the comments many encouraged her to hang in there because the students need her.
 Here’s my 2 cent’s worth for Melissa and anyone else struggling.